UrbanPi/train-ticket/README.md

 >     Wed Jun 13 10:48:05 UTC 2018
 >     There was an unexpected error (type=Internal Server Error, status=500).
 >     [Error Queue]

+##  Notes on original implementation
+The `launcher-service` provided by the authors offers a simple way to execute a workflow of `login -> ticket_booking -> payment -> cancellation`.
+The delays in the respective services are:
+*  500ms for logging in via `ts-login-service` in AccountLoginServiceImpl
+* 5000ms for paying for a ticket via `ts-inside-payment-service` in InsidePaymentController
+*  500ms for canceling the ticket via `ts-cancel-service` in CancelServiceImpl

+Although these are random wrt. that there is no specific reason why the delay in `ts-inside-payment-service` has to be 5000ms these are constant values even if `Thread.sleep(long)` gives no guarantees on the actual sleep time.
+Hence, the provided description can be seen as misleading, because it suggests that there are random delays and that a call to `launcher-service` sometimes fails and sometimes succeeds.
+Actually, sending single requests via `launcher-service` allways fails, because cancellation of the ticket is allways finished before the payment is completed.
+Another way to theoretically trigger a fault is to send multiple requests to `launcher-service` with the same account, which invalidates one of the sessions, which prevents booking, paying and cancelling tickets.
+However, in the original implementation of `launcher-service` this is not reported as an error.

+The `launcher-service` reserves a ticket for a train with a `tripId` starting with `Z`, which should also be possible through the user interface.
+However, this is not possible due to a change `ts-preserve-other-service PreserveOtherServiceImpl#preserve()`, which was likely made to make `launcher-service` work as expected.
+Originally the service allways generated a random orderId but after the change it expects the orderId to be sent with the request.
+Since the user interface does not send the orderId in the payload the request fails.

+## Adaptations

+* In `ts-launcher AsyncTask#sendOrderTicket()`: Adapted the date of the journey to allways be one day in the future.
+Originally a fixed timestamp was used, which lies in the past now.
+* In `ts-launcher LauncherServiceImpl#doErrorQueue()`: Changed return type to `String` to return details on the current error.
+* In `ts-launcher LauncherServiceImpl#doErrorQueue()`: Treat invalid user sessions due to multiple logins of the same user as an error.
+* In `ts-inside-payment-service InsidePaymentController#pay()`: Add 50:50 chance for any invocation of this method to have a delay of 5000ms.
+* In `ts-preserve-other-service PreserveOtherServiceImpl#preserve()`: Generate a random orderId as fallback when no orderId is provided in the request.